health insurance for dogs

 • Agreed excess (the higher it is, the lower the premium)

-Typical exclusions or limitations may include:
+Typical exclusions or restrictions can include:

-2. Costs for dietary and supplementary feeds.
+2. Costs for diet and supplementary feed.

 3. Purely cosmetic procedures or those that are not medically necessary.